viebel/klipse/README.md

 Ask us any question about the klipse plugin (integration, feature requests...) on [![Join the chat at https://gitter.im/viebel/klipse](https://badges.gitter.im/viebel/klipse.svg)](https://gitter.im/viebel/klipse?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Host Klipse locally

+In order to serve Klipse from your own server, you have to:

+1. Include in your page all the assets that you need from the `dist` folder: `codemirror.css`, `klipse_plugin.js` or `klipse_plugin.min.js`, `javascript.inc.js` (CodeMirror javascript addon), `pretty_format.js` (javascript beautifier)
+2. set `klipse_settings.no_dynamic_scripts=true;`

+If you need more assets that are usually dynamically loaded by klipse, please download them manually.

 ## Klipse App - Clojure Web Repl